Partner Focused Childbirth Education for Couples

 For the first time, I had language for the process.
 I had a role.
 And the fear that had been masquerading as preparedness started to give way to something else — anticipation.
 Understanding.
 A sense that I belonged in that room not as a first responder on standby, but as someone truly present for the most important moment of our lives.

-We have four children together, born across home and hospital settings.
-And every birth confirmed what I learned before the first one: knowledge is the thing.
+We now have four children together, born across home and hospital settings.
+And every birth confirmed what I learned before the first one: knowledge is the key.
 Not the absence of fear, but something better to replace it with.
 A support person who understands what is happening, knows their role, and has somewhere to put their love besides the corner of the room — that person changes the experience for everyone in it.

 Why I built this